Chaoses-Ib/ComputerSoftware/Software Engineering/UML/State Machine Diagram.md

 A state machine diagram is a graph with **states** as nodes and **state transitions** as edges.
 In the diagram, a state is shown as a rectangle with round corners and is labeled with the name of the state.

-When an object is in a speciﬁc state, all **internal activities** speciﬁed in this state can be executed by this object.
-Within a state you can model three activities that are executed at a predeﬁned moment:
+When an object is in a specific state, all **internal activities** specified in this state can be executed by this object.
+Within a state you can model three activities that are executed at a predefined moment:
 - entry: executed when the object enters the state
 - do: executed while the object remains in this state
 - exit: executed when the object exits the state

 ![](images/state-activities.png)

-The respective activity is always speciﬁed with a prepended forward slash that clearly identiﬁes it as an activity.
+The respective activity is always specified with a prepended forward slash that clearly identifies it as an activity.

 **Pseudostates** are transient states, which means that the system cannot transient in a pseudostate.
 These pseudostates include:
 - Initial state

   ![](images/initial-state.png)

-  The initial state has no incoming edges and usually one outgoing edge which leads to the ﬁrst “real” state.
+  The initial state has no incoming edges and usually one outgoing edge which leads to the first “real” state.
 - Decision node

   ![](images/decision-node.png)